Ngina07/news_highlight/README.md

 Click on an article and read the full article on the source website.

 ## Running the application
-* Open link on web browser
+* Open link on web browser.Live link ---> https://news-highlight-2019.herokuapp.com/

 ## Set-up and installations
 > Clone or download the repository